lukasz-kowalski/js-task/README.md

 # JS Recruitment Task

+## My comments

+I wrote some basic unit tests - I was not allowed to use additional libraries like JSDOM so I wasn't able to test rendering functions.

+I'm aware of issue with dependency cycle in Read Later renderer, unfortunately I didn't have enough time to figure out solution for this.

+There are also marked issues from linter - mostly related to the global document and localStorage objects.

+Some rules from prettier and linter was mutually exclusive and I also didn't have enough time to fix them.
+And to be honest - I didn't know which rules should stay ;)

 ## Description

 We would like you to create an application that will display list of news fetched from The Guardian.
 You should use their API, which can be found here: [https://open-platform.theguardian.com/](https://open-platform.theguardian.com/)